brainsatplay/utrecht/README.md

 ## Running the Example
 1. Using a Windows PC, run the `bci2000/startme.bat` file.
 This will start a preconfigured instance of BCI2000(Web).
 2. Drag the `index.html` file into any web browser
+3. Press the Connect button after selecting the appropriate target computer.
 - If everything has run successfully, this will automatically connect to the BCI2000 instance and start passing synthetic data.
 - If this has failed, an error message will pop up describing the issue.

 ## Next Steps
 - [x] Setup BCI2000Web on a PC
 - [x] Receive messages in a basic HTML file
+- [x] Reach out to the BCI2000Web team (Christopher Coogan) to solve a message-passing bug with our old code
 - [ ] Integrate [bci2k] with device-decoder
 - [ ] Emulate the basic P300 task on the browser
 - [ ] Meet for further discussion with Mariana and Eli